devintly/droute/README.md

 # Discord Droute (Native Proxy for Discord)

-**Droute** is a tool for integrating a SOCKS5 proxy into the Discord client for Windows.
-It resolves the lack of built-in proxy settings in Discord and eliminates the need to configure TUN interfaces or a VPN.
+**Droute** is a tool that adds SOCKS5 proxy support directly into the Discord Windows client.
+It fixes the lack of built-in proxy settings in Discord, so you don't have to mess with TUN interfaces or full-system VPNs.

-The project is inspired by the [force-proxy](https://github.com/runetfreedom/force-proxy) concept and uses the [MinHook](https://github.com/tsudakageyu/minhook) hooking library.
+The project is inspired by the [force-proxy](https://github.com/runetfreedom/force-proxy) concept and uses the [MinHook](https://github.com/tsudakageyu/minhook) library.

 ---

 ## Features

-- **Full Proxying:** Forces all Discord traffic through a specified server, ignoring system proxies, TUN interfaces, and VPNs.
+- **Full Proxying:** Routes all Discord traffic through your proxy, completely ignoring system proxy settings, TUN interfaces, or VPNs.
-- **Voice Chat and Stream Support:** Proxies both TCP (chat, media) and UDP traffic, ensuring the functionality of voice channels and streams.
+- **Voice Chats & Streams:** Proxies both TCP (chat, media) and UDP traffic, so voice calls and screen shares work perfectly.
-- **Process-Level Isolation:** Operates locally within Discord's memory without creating services or altering Windows network settings.
+- **Isolated:** Works entirely within Discord's memory.
+It doesn't create system services or change Windows network settings.
-- **Update Resilience:** The patch automatically migrates whenever Discord updates.
+- **Survives Updates:** The patch automatically reapplies itself whenever Discord updates.
-- **Multi-Client Support:** Fully compatible with Stable, Canary, and PTB builds.
+- **Multi-Client Support:** Works with Discord Stable, Canary, and PTB.

 ---

 ## Installation

-1. Download the latest version from the [releases page](https://github.com/snowluwu/droute/releases/latest).
+1. Download the latest release from the [releases page](https://github.com/snowluwu/droute/releases/latest).
-2. Run `droute.exe`, enter your SOCKS5 proxy details, and select your Discord build.
+2. Open `droute.exe`, enter your SOCKS5 proxy details, and choose your Discord build.
-3. Click the apply button to install the patch.
+3. Click apply to install the patch.

 ---

-## Architecture and Technical Details
+## How It Works

-### Non-Invasive Integration
+### Clean Integration
-Droute does not modify Discord's executable code.
-Memory injection is achieved using *DLL Hijacking* and .NET configuration files.
+Droute doesn't modify Discord's actual executable files.
+Instead, it hooks into the process using *DLL Hijacking* and .NET config files.

-### Traffic Interception Mechanism
+### Intercepting Traffic
-The libraries `version.dll` and `droute.dll` are placed into the Discord directory.
+The tool places `version.dll` and `droute.dll` into the Discord folder.
-- Upon startup, Discord loads the local `version.dll` instead of the system one.
+- When Discord starts, it loads the local `version.dll` instead of the system one.
-- The local `version.dll` forwards legitimate calls to the original system library while simultaneously loading `droute.dll`.
+- This local `version.dll` forwards all standard requests to the real system library while loading `droute.dll` in the background.
-- Using **MinHook**, `droute.dll` intercepts Discord's low-level network calls and routes them to the proxy.
+- Using **MinHook**, `droute.dll` hooks into Discord's low-level network functions and redirects traffic to your proxy.

-### Update Persistence Mechanism
+### Handling Discord Updates
-When Discord updates, it moves to a directory with a new version number.
-Droute intercepts this process:
+When Discord updates, it creates a folder with the new version number.
+Droute hooks into this update process to stay active:
-- A `.config` file for the .NET application is added to the folder containing `Update.exe` (Squirrel Updater).
+- It drops a `.config` file for the .NET application into the folder with `Update.exe` (Squirrel Updater).
-- When `Update.exe` runs, it automatically loads the `Droute.UpdaterHook.dll` library.
+- When `Update.exe` runs, it automatically loads `Droute.UpdaterHook.dll`.
 - This library hooks the process creation function.
-As soon as Squirrel Updater downloads an update and launches the new Discord version, the hook copies the patch files into the new application directory before it starts.
+As soon as Squirrel Updater creates the new version directory, the hook patches it before the new Discord client even launches.

-### Configuration and Logging
+### Settings & Logs
-- **Settings Storage:** All configurations are written to the Windows Registry at `HKCU/Software/droute` and can be edited via `regedit`.
+- **Configuration:** All settings are stored in the Windows Registry at `HKCU/Software/droute` and can be tweaked via `regedit`.
-- **Diagnostics:** Main module logs are stored in `%Temp%\droute.log`, while update module logs are located in `droute.log` within the Discord root directory.
+- **Logs:** The main module writes logs to `%Temp%\droute.log`, while the updater logs are saved to `droute.log` in the Discord root folder.